ashlega/powerplatformtracker/README.md

-## PowerPlatform Actions and Issues
+## PowerPlatform Issues and Upcoming Actions

 PowerPlatform has been evolving quickly - it's hard enugh to keep track of all the changes, but there are a couple of things which do affect us all unless we are aware of them: